 - offer a family friendly environment

-- incorporate cultural sensitivity to meet the needs of diverse group of children and their families.
+- incorporate cultural sensitivity to meet the needs of diverse groups of children and their families.

 We support the work of national and state-level ECE organizations through our participation and sponsorship of events hosted by them.
 We stay relevant in the field by hiring working and recently retired early childhood educators to develop, curate, and refine our content and resources.
 We embrace inclusive learning - all genders; those from diverse backgrounds, cultures and their varied family structures; offering comprehensive professional development.

-Kamna Seth, Senior Director, ECE Initiatives, with over 25 years of hands-on experience in the field of Early Childhood Education working with toddlers & preschool children and in several administrative capacities.
+Kamna Seth, Senior Director, ECE Initiatives, has over 25 years of hands-on experience in the field of Early Childhood Education working with toddlers & preschool children and in several administrative capacities.
 Kamna has spearheaded professional development initiatives for early childhood educators over the years.
 She currently supports the Virginia Association for Early Childhood Education’s (VAAEYC) leadership circle and presents at national, state, and regional events.
-Being a CDA Professional Development Specialist and Preschool CLASS certified Trainer/Observer keeps her engaged at the early childhood program level.
+Being a CDA Professional Development Specialist and Pre-K CLASS certified Trainer & Observer keeps her engaged at the early childhood program level.

 Amy Josephson, Education Manager, ECE Initiatives, has over 20 years of field practice working with children and families in varied settings including schools, hospitals, community recreation centers, parks and the court system.
 Amy has several years of experience teaching adult students and continues to also serve as an adjunct professor at Northern Virginia Community College.
 She is also a member of NAEYC and the Early Childhood Education Peer Group for the Virginia Community College System.